|Fountain in Paris|

 |Praça do Comércio, Lisboa|

 Most people in Brussels speak French in their day-to-day lives.
-But nearly everyone can also converse in English and often German, Dutch or even Spanish as well.
+But nearly everyone can converse in English and often German, Dutch or even Spanish as well.
 In Lisbon, people speak Portuguese which grants a level of comprehension of Spanish (and vice-versa).
 English-only speakers will have no trouble in Lisbon, though; there are many English-speakers --especially in service industries.

 |St. Gilles region of Brussels at dusk|